mdwn/mtrack/README.md

 - universe_name: a-second-light-show
   dmx_file: DMX Light Show 2.mid

-# An optional MIDI file to play along with the audio.
+# An optional MIDI playback configuration.
+midi_playback:
-midi_file: Song Automation.mid
+  file: Song Automation.mid

+  # MIDI channels from the MIDI file to exclude.
+Useful if you want to do things like
+  # exclude lighting data from MIDI playback.
+  exclude_midi_channels:
+  - 15

 # The tracks associated with this song.
 tracks: